Synock/UE5MultiplayerChatPlugin/README.md

 It comes with a lot of predefined functions that run out of the box, but still require some implementation on the project side to handle RPCs notably.

-This plugin is going to be maintained and modified as it is part of another bigger personnal project.
+This plugin is going to be maintained and modified as it is part of another bigger personal project.
 Functions and interfaces are subject to sudden changes.

 ## Integration example